dannyfiker/mvp/README.md

 This will launch all services: Ozone, Kafka, Hive, Iceberg, Trino, Spark, Superset, Apicurio, Gov Aggregator, and Nginx.

+Apache Ranger will also be started for security and governance.

 ---

 ## Data Flow